RichardLitt/burntfen.com/_posts/2014-09-02-23-17-random-coincidence-rates-with-unsteady-sources.md

 __Random Coincidence Rates with Unsteady Sources__

-Or: _A Collection of Published Paper Titles from Google Scholar by authors named R Littauer, arranged by relevance: A poem_
+Or: _A Collection of Published Paper Titles from Google Scholar by Authors Named R Littauer, Arranged by Relevance: A Poem_

 The air war in Indochina
 Charged Photomesons from Various Nuclei